khoin/Listen/README.md

 ## Concept

-Sometimes, I avoid listening to a track because of its title, cover art, number of favorites.
+Sometimes, I avoid listening to a track because of its title, cover art or number of favorites.

 This app gives you no information about the track you're listening to (not even the track's name - unless you pull up the console).